 Aside from RA, there are some who swear by Vidatox’s ability to treat cancer.
 However, Viet Nam News indicated that Vietnamese oncologists haven’t been able to find any proof that scorpion venom is a viable cancer treatment.
 The oncologists do agree, though, that Vidatox provides some pain relief to cancer patients.

-Despite debates over the effectiveness of the homeopathic medication, Labiofam has been experiencing steady sales growth of about 10 percent per year.
+Despite debates over the effectiveness of homeopathic medication like Turmeric supplements, Labiofam has been experiencing steady sales growth of about 10 percent per year.
 There are currently tens of thousands of people using the product in Cuba alone for everything from its anti-inflammatory and pain relief properties to its purported ability to delay tumor growth in some cases.

 Labiofam catches all of their scorpions in the wild, much like Casanas, but they then put them in cages and turn them into regular producers of venom.
 The company’s facility is populated by 6,000 caged blue scorpions, and the creatures are forced to provide venom once a month after receiving an electric shock.